A brief history of the Town Hall

 The Magistrates Room which was used as a retiring room when the courts were held in the Council Chamber is now used by the Town Council as an office.

 The through the floor lift allows access to the mezzanine and first floor.
 An accessible toilet to part M standard is situated on the ground floor.

 The kitchen has proved invaluable over the years to many organisations holding their coffee mornings or afternoon tea parties in the Town Hall.
 It is no longer a preparation kitchen and can be hired purely as a finishing kitchen.
 There is a limited supply of cups and saucers, jugs etc. but hirers are required to provide their own equipment and accessories.
 A maximum of five people are permitted in the kitchen.

 One cannot go far in Stratford-upon-Avon without being aware of a strong theatrical influence.
-Upon the stairs are portraits of the famous actor David Garrick and his wife, no one more appropriate to stand gentry to the new Green Room, which has proved a useful addition to the Town Hall amenities.
+Upon the stairs are portraits of the famous actor David Garrick and his wife.

 The jewel in the Town Hall’s crown has to be the magnificent Ante-Room and Ball Room redecorated in 2002.